Aldeadávila Dam: Power plant

-Until the Alcántara Dam, also in Spain, was built in 1969, the Aldeadávila Dam was the largest hydroelectric power plant in Europe.
+Until the Alcántara Dam, also in Spain, was built in 1969, the Aldeadávila Dam was the largest hydroelectric power plant in Western Europe.
 As of 2018, and after some upgrades, it remains the largest in Spain, with a total output generating power of 1142 MW.
 The dam's original Aldeadávila I Power Station houses six 119.2 MW Francis turbines for a total generating output of 718.2 MW.
 In 1986, the Aldeadávila II Power Station extension was completed, adding two 210.5 MW Francis pump-turbines, boosting generating capacity by 421 MW.

 During periods when the demand for electricity is low (such as evenings, weekends, or during seasonal fluctuations), the dam's two pumped-storage generators can use its excess power-generating capacity to pump water back into the reservoir—enhancing reservoir capacity and storing water for periods when the demand for electricity is high.
 At the time it was constructed, the Aldeadávila Dam had the largest pumping station capacity in Europe.

 The dam has two diversion tunnels, each 1400 m in length.
 Each tunnel has a 53 m high surge tank.
 The dam also contains more than 12 km of tunnels which divert water to the electrical generation turbines.
 There are six penstock tunnels, each about 5 m in diameter.
 The design of the penstocks and auxiliary spillways using these tunnels has proved to be an issue, however.
 Cavitation problems have damaged these tunnels in the past.

 In popular culture

 A 30-minute documentary about the dam, La presa de Aldeadávila, was produced by Iberduero (the power company that built the dam) in 1963.
 Several scenes in the 1965 David Lean film Doctor Zhivago were filmed at the Aldeadávila Dam.
 The dam's famous spillways were opened for the filming, and are shown in the motion picture open at full force.
 Another scene depicts workers walking into one of the dam's enormous tunnels.
 The final scenes of Antonio Mercero's 1972 film, La cabina (The Telephone Box) were also filmed inside the dam.
 Terminator: Dark Fate filmed a scene at the dam.
+Fast X was also filmed at the dam.